AniJadeja/Git-From-cli/Git-Custom-Commands.md

 Now it is possible that I have a long branchname.
 For example, `feature/system-users-login` or `issue/21-system-users-login` etc.

 In this case my command will look like this, `git push origin feature/system-users-login`

+or `git push origin issue/21-system-users-login`